 Did you know that schools and school districts all across the world are beginning to unlock the power of the Orton-Gillingham reading approach?
 No longer is it being used as a one-on-one or RTI program for at-risk students, but it is also being used in general education classrooms all over the world.
 All children in school benefit from an Orton-Gillingham classroom instruction.
 On today’s post I will share tips for teachers and schools on how to implement Orton-Gillingham in the classrooms and schools.

 The PRIDE Reading Program is the perfect option for schools and districts to implement the Orton-Gillingham approach.
 It can be used in a variety of educational settings, including both in the regular and special education classrooms and also in both private and public schools.
 There is no additional and costly training involved.
 Because the program is so heavily scripted out and comes with an online training section, teachers can easily become trained in Orton-Gillingham using the PRIDE Reading Program in small groups of 3-5 students.
 Here are some options that seem to work well with many schools using our program around the world:

 Let’s use a 1st grade classroom at any school as an example:

-1. First, each student in 1st grade is given the level placement test and then placed into a group according to skill level not grade level.
+1. First, each student in 1st grade is given the Level Placement and then placed into a group according to skill level not grade level.

 2. Then, the 1st grade teachers determine who will be teaching which PRIDE level.
 For example: Ms. Smith in Rm #21 teaches Level 1, Ms. Keen in Rm # 43 teaches Level 2, Ms. Adams in Rm #10 teaches Level 3, etc.